zwilsoncc/docs/README.md

 ### Editing Docs Content

-You can find the source of the documentation inside the `pages/docs` directory and the guides source in the `pages/guides` directory..
+You can find the source of the documentation inside the `pages/docs` directory and the guides source in the `pages/guides` directory.
 Documentation is written in markdown with the help of some React components via [MDX](https://mdxjs.com/).

 Those components give us additional features which are not available in markdown.